gsoft-inc/sg-orbit/README.md

 Bootstrap specify "--ignore-scripts" to yarn install because otherwise semantic-ui will try to reinstall everytime we do a yarn install.
 Haven't found any other way to prevent it.

+Chromaticqa is inconsistant if we load a custom font

 # TODO

+- Prettier + eslint doesn't work everywhere? like react-components.

 - Deprecate old packages (semantic-ui-sg, tachyons-sg, sg-brand-foundation)